 In 1770, who should arrive at the Vatican for Easter but 14-year old Wolfgang Amadeus Mozart?
 The city was captivating.
-He was overawed by St Peter’s, but perhaps unsurprisingly, the greatest impression made on him by that piece of music.
+He was overawed by St Peter’s, but perhaps unsurprisingly, the greatest impression was made on him by that piece of music.

-When he returned to his lodgings — where he had to share a bed with his dad and, was getting no sleep at all – Mozart wrote the entire piece out from memory, perfectly.
+When he returned to his lodgings — where he had to share a bed with his dad and was getting no sleep at all – Mozart wrote the entire piece out from memory, perfectly.

 Here’s where some people begin to doubt the story – for how could a 14-year-old remember an entire choral composition, consisting of five voice parts, that he had only heard once that day?

 It does seem a little implausible.
 But let’s remember that Mozart wrote his first composition, a charming Minuet and Trio in G major, aged five.